lupyuen/cst816s-nuttx/README.md

 TODO: Convert `i2cinfo()` to `i2cwarn()` to identify the problem spot

 TODO: Maybe call `i2cwarn()` for now to work around the issue

+TODO: Probe the I2C Bus with a Logic Analyser

 TODO: Eventually we must disable `CONFIG_DEBUG_INFO` because the LoRaWAN Test App `lorawan_test` doesn't work when `CONFIG_DEBUG_INFO` is enabled (due to LoRaWAN Timers)